Ruby4Life/Motivationa-Posters-App/README.md

 #Motivational-Posters-App

 ####Motivational-Posters-App is a simple web-app allowing the user to produce and share custom made posters with custom Text.

 ###Instructions:

-Open the link below in your mobile browser
+Open the link below in your Mobile browser

 http://peaceful-inlet-4004.herokuapp.com